goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 #### Training

-[talk about training efficiency, echoing the paper]

-[compare to MoE]
+Training is more difficult than normal because sequences are dynamically subsampled, which causes load balance issues among other edge cases.
+Sukjun spent a while engineering our pipeline to be reasonably efficient by incorporating dynamic packing and such.
+Our current implementation is still a bit slower than isotropic models during training, but I expect to have substantial room for improvement.
+There has been a lot of work on mixture-of-experts in the last few years (MoE), and I expect a lot of general ideas will transfer to H-Nets.

+I will note one core difference to MoE though because of their different motivations:
+The sparsity in MoE is controlled by load balancing because of efficiency considerations, while H-Nets can't really load balance in the same way because they are motivated by data-dependent reasons (the motivation was for them to chunk on "meaningful" boundaries in the data).
+  So, I'm guessing they will be somewhat more difficult to optimize than MoE, but I don't foresee fundamental issues.

 #### Inference
-influence has largely been discussed in relation to speculative decoding;
+Influence has largely been discussed in relation to speculative decoding;
-I think it's going to take some work, but don't see any fundamental barriers.
+I think it's going to take some work, but don't see any fundamental barriers either.

 Overall, engineering for H-Nets will be a substantial but surmountable problem for their adoption at scale.